rbmrclo/octofart/README.md

 Octofart (Octokit - Find And Replace Text) provides a nice looking DSL that automates bulk update of code from all repositories within your organization.

+**WARNING: Use at your own risk!
+If improperly used, it might send humongous pull requests to different repositories abnormally.

 ## Sample use cases

 - Updating hard-coded ruby versions from multiple repositories (i.e `s/2.4.2/2.5.0`)